"An extremely good advocate" who is “rated for his ability to handle the more complex cases.”

 Chambers and Partners 2019.

 In addition to advocacy in substantive criminal offences, he provides experienced and practical advice to clients facing ancillary proceedings such as asset forfeiture, restraint and confiscation.
-For example, he advises and represents both individuals and corporations facing financial investigation, whether within the UK or abroad, and resultant applications for Restraint Orders, Unexplained Wealth Orders etc.
+For example, he advises and represents individuals and corporations facing financial investigation, whether within the UK or abroad, and in the resultant applications for Restraint, Freezing, Forfeiture or Unexplained Wealth Orders etc.

 For further information about the cases Edmund is currently engaged on, please see the ‘Current and Recent Cases’ section below.
 Earlier examples of his work can be found under ‘Older Cases’.

-Prior to coming to the Bar, between 1991 and 1995 Edmund was a civil servant at the Office of Fair Trading (OFT), where he was involved in investigating and prosecuting cartels, price-fixing and other anti-competitive practices.
+Edmund was on the committee of the Kent Bar Mess from 2004 to 2016, was the Mess Junior between 2007 and 2010, and is currently one of the Mess' representatives to the South-Eastern Circuit.
+Before coming to the Bar, between 1991 and 1995 Edmund was a civil servant at the Office of Fair Trading (OFT), where he was involved in investigating and prosecuting cartels, price-fixing and other anti-competitive practices.

 Professional Panel Appointments